Seren1tye/LIXESTYLE-MERCHANDISE/Video Presentation.md

 3. App - Teh Zhao Jin & Fathullah

 4. Yuven have started and completed his part.
 (26th September)
+5. Jin has Completed his part for the video.
+(27th September)
-5. Other group members have started explaning their part.
+6. Other group members have started explaning their part.
 (27th September)